Lymah123/100-days-of-code/daily-show-up-for- the-rest-of-2025.md

 Thur 01/05/25

-I worked on repository for Mifos Apache/Fineract.
+I worked on the repository for Mifos Apache/Fineract.

  Fri 02/05/25